timokoessler/ssl-cert-updater/README.md

 # SSL Cert Updater

-A tool to automatically issue Let’s Encrypt wildcard SSL certificates and deploy them to multiple servers.
+A tool to automatically issue Let's Encrypt wildcard SSL certificates and deploy them to multiple servers.

 After the initial setup nearly any action can be done through the web UI.